 It’s unlikely the move toward ad blockers will reverse itself - or even slow down - any time soon.
 Which means it’s vital for dealers to assess their current advertising strategies, and look for ways to stay relevant and minimize the waste.

-As our previous post explained, integrating your message into content can be an effective way to ensure you’re really reaching consumers.
+As this post about ad blockers explains, integrating your message into content can be an effective way to ensure you’re really reaching consumers.
 Additionally, paying for performance, rather than for impressions, will make help ensure you’re getting your budget’s worth.

 The technology surrounding digital advertising will continue to evolve.
 The challenge - and the opportunity - lies in finding ways to ensure that evolution works for you - not against you.